pratham891/nydiva-backend/README.md

 # NyDiva International Backend Server

 ## Overview
 This backend server is designed to support the NyDiva International client and admin services.
 It is built using Node.js, Express, and MongoDB.
-The current implementation focuses on product management, with plans to expand to user authentication and order management in the future.
+The current implementation focuses on product management and user authentication, with plans to expand to order management and cart management in the future.

 ## Table of Contents
 - [Installation](#installation)